-The Truth About Baby Carrots
+What to Know About Baby Carrots

 Baby carrots were invented by a California carrot farmer, Mike Yurosek.
 In the early 1980s, Yurosek found that many of his carrots were not saleable because they were “ugly” — they weren’t the size or shape that could be sold at the grocery store.
 Instead of tossing these “ugly” carrots, he used an industrial bean cutter to shape them into what are now called “baby carrots.”

-Creating Baby Carrots
+How Are Baby Carrots Made?